eduvpn/documentation/README.md

 Copy/paste the output and place it in `/etc/openvpn/server.conf` on your OpenVPN server.

+Create an empty CRL list:

+    $ sudo touch /etc/openvpn/ca.crl

+To start OpenVPN and enable it on boot:

+    $ sudo chkconfig openvpn on
+    $ sudo service openvpn restart

+To enable IP forwarding set the following property in `/etc/sysctl.conf`:

+    net.ipv4.ip_forward = 1

+You also need to modify the firewall by using `system-config-firewall-tui`.
+You need to enable the OpenVPN, SSH, HTTPS services and enable masquerading for `eth0`, assuming `eth0` is your interface which connects to the Internet.

+The output of that script in `/etc/sysconfig/iptables` looks like this:

+    # Firewall configuration written by system-config-firewall
+    # Manual customization of this file is not recommended.
+    *nat
+    :PREROUTING ACCEPT [0:0]
+    :OUTPUT ACCEPT [0:0]
+    :POSTROUTING ACCEPT [0:0]
+    -A POSTROUTING -o eth0 -j MASQUERADE
+    COMMIT
+    *filter
+    :INPUT ACCEPT [0:0]
+    :FORWARD ACCEPT [0:0]
+    :OUTPUT ACCEPT [0:0]
+    -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT -A INPUT -p icmp -j ACCEPT
+    -A INPUT -i lo -j ACCEPT
+    -A INPUT -m state --state NEW -m tcp -p tcp --dport 22 -j ACCEPT -A INPUT -m state --state NEW -m tcp -p tcp --dport 443 -j ACCEPT -A INPUT -m state --state NEW -m udp -p udp --dport 1194 -j ACCEPT -A FORWARD -m state --state ESTABLISHED,RELATED -j ACCEPT -A FORWARD -p icmp -j ACCEPT
+    -A FORWARD -i lo -j ACCEPT
+    -A FORWARD -o eth0 -j ACCEPT
+    -A INPUT -j REJECT --reject-with icmp-host-prohibited
+    -A FORWARD -j REJECT --reject-with icmp-host-prohibited
+    COMMIT

+The output of the script in `/etc/sysconfig/ip6tables` looks like this:

+    # Firewall configuration written by system-config-firewall
+    # Manual customization of this file is not recommended.
+    *filter
+    :INPUT ACCEPT [0:0]
+    :FORWARD ACCEPT [0:0]
+    :OUTPUT ACCEPT [0:0]
+    -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT -A INPUT -p ipv6-icmp -j ACCEPT
+    -A INPUT -i lo -j ACCEPT
+    -A INPUT -m state --state NEW -m udp -p udp --dport 546 -d fe80::/64 -j ACCEPT -A INPUT -m state --state NEW -m tcp -p tcp --dport 22 -j ACCEPT -A INPUT -m state --state NEW -m tcp -p tcp --dport 443 -j ACCEPT -A INPUT -m state --state NEW -m udp -p udp --dport 1194 -j ACCEPT -A INPUT -j REJECT --reject-with icmp6-adm-prohibited
+    -A FORWARD -j REJECT --reject-with icmp6-adm-prohibited
+    COMMIT

+The IPv6 support is untested.
+To restart the firewall use the following:

+    $ sudo service iptables restart
+    $ sudo service ip6tables restart

+See Red Hat Enterprise [Documentation](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Security_Guide/sect-Security_Guide-Firewalls-FORWARD_and_NAT_Rules.html) for more information.

+**NOTE**: there is a missing dependency on (at least) CentOS 6.6 where you still need to manually install the `system-config-firewall` package before `system-config-firewall-tui` will work.

 ## CRL
 The make the CRL work, a 'cronjob' is needed to occasionally retrieve the CRL